menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 Where to install Men&Mice DNS Server Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If Men&Mice Central is installed on a Windows host, then one option is to install Men&Mice DNS Server Controller on the same host.
-If this is not done, then the system will need to be told where to find the DNS Server Controller when adding a new DNS server to the system.
+If Men&Mice Central is installed on a Windows host, one option is to install Men&Mice DNS Server Controller on the same host.
+If this is not done, the system will need to be told where to find the DNS Server Controller when adding a new DNS server to the system.
 This will be presented as connecting via proxy.

 .. note::
   The Men&Mice communication protocol used to control a DNS server is more efficient than the Microsoft protocol.
 This means that if a DNS server is separated from Men&Mice Central by a slow network link, it is more efficient to install a copy of the Men&Mice DNS Server Controller in the same local network (the same site, typically) as the DNS server.